Claire Kathleen Ward is a botanical and nature artist based in the beautiful and inspiring scenery of West Wales.

 She mainly works in watercolour but sometimes paints with gouache on dark backgrounds which really gives impact to her work.
 She is passionate about the conservation of the native flora and fauna of the British Isles, especially native orchids, fungi and lichens, and this is her main focus.

-In 2020 she will become a natural history illustration tutor for the School of Lifelong Learning at Aberystwyth University.
+In 2020 she became a natural history illustration tutor for the School of Lifelong Learning at Aberystwyth University.

 Email: [email protected]